-Louis Florentin-Lee Managing Director, Portfolio Manager/Analyst Lazard Asset Management Limited Louis Florentin-Lee is a Managing Director and Portfolio Manager/Analyst on various global equity teams, International Quality Growth and US Equity Select.
-He was formerly the

-Fund between 2004 and 2010.
+Louis Florentin-Lee is a Portfolio Manager/Analyst on the Global Equity Select team.
+He was formerly the co-Portfolio Manager/Analyst for the Lazard European Explorer fund between 2004 and 2010.
 Louis began working in the investment industry in 1996.
-Prior to joining Lazard in 2004, he was an equity research analyst at Soros Funds Limited and Schroder Investment Management.
+Prior to joining Lazard in 2004, he was an equity research analyst with Soros Funds Limited.
+Previously he was an analyst with Schroder Investment Management.
 He has a BSc (Hons) in Economics from the London School of Economics.
-Louis currently serves as a Governor for The Hall School, Hampstead, London.